The special concave toric domain for the rotating Kepler problem: Construction of a new tree:

 \section{Construction of a new tree:}

-Here we are going to introduce a new tree that is useful to compute the slopes of the SCTD which is rotated by 45 degree.
-We consider the Stern-Brocot tree and explain the new tree.
-To this goal, first we gave a recall of the Stern-Brocot tree.
+Now, we are introducing a new tree that can be used to calculate the slopes of the SCTD.
+These slopes will be useful in future SCTD work.
+The new tree is an extension of the Stern-Brocot tree, which we will explain shortly.
+To start, let us briefly recap the Stern-Brocot tree.